-At March 31, 1997, LLC held \$73.7 million of discounted loans, of which \$24.7 million were subject to forbearance agreements and \$66.7 million were past due 90 days or more.
+At March 31, 1997, LLC held discounted loans with an unpaid principal balance of \$73.7 million, of which \$24.7 million were subject to forbearance agreements and \$66.7 million were past due 90 days or more.

 SECURITIZATION OF HUD LOANS BY LLC.
 At the time of LLC's acquisition of HUD loans the Company and its co-investor intended to have LLC securitize such loans after an approximately six to nine month period during which the Company, as loan servicer, sought to enhance the performance of the HUD loans held by LLC by, among other things, resolving existing delinquencies, documenting verbal forbearance agreements and bringing loans which are subject to forbearance agreements into compliance with such agreements.
-Securitization generally involves the creation of a REMIC to acquire loans from LLC and, in the case of a larger transaction in which LLC is a participant, the Company and its co-investor, and issuance by the REMIC of securities backed by such loans, which in the case of the senior classes generally are sold to third party investors at the time of securitization and in the case of the subordinate class generally are retained by LLC and other participants, if applicable.
+Securitization generally involves the creation of a REMIC to acquire loans and issuance by the REMIC of securities backed by such loans, which in the case of the senior classes generally are sold to third party investors at the time of securitization and in the case of the subordinate class generally are retained by LLC and other participants, if applicable.

-During the three months ended March 31, 1997, LLC, as part of a larger transaction involving the Company and an affiliate of BlackRock, completed a securitization of 1,196 HUD loans held by it with an unpaid principal balance of \$51.7 million, past due interest of \$14.2 million and a net book value of \$40.5 million; and during 1996, LLC completed a securitization of 9,825 HUD loans with an aggregate unpaid principal balance of \$419.4 million, past due interest of \$86.1 million and a net book value of \$394.2 million.
-LLC recognized gains of \$18.4 million and \$69.8 million from the sale of the senior classes in the REMICS formed for purposes of these transactions in the three months ended March 31, 1997 and the year ended December 31, 1996, respectively, of which \$9.2 million and \$34.9 million, respectively, were allocable to the Company as a result of its pro rata interest in LLC and included in equity in earnings of joint venture.
+During the three months ended March 31, 1997, LLC, as part of a larger transaction involving the Company and an affiliate of BlackRock, completed a securitization of 1,196 HUD loans held by it with an unpaid principal balance of \$51.7 million, past due interest of \$14.2 million and a net book value of \$40.5 million; and during 1996, LLC completed a securitization of 9,825 HUD loans with an aggregate unpaid principal balance of \$419.4 million, past due interest of \$46.1 million and a net book value of \$394.2 million.
+LLC recognized gains of \$18.4 million and \$69.8 million (including a gain of \$12.9 million on the sale in 1996 of \$79.4 million of securities to the Company) from the sale of the senior classes in the REMICs formed for purposes of these transactions in the three months ended March 31, 1997 and the year ended December 31, 1996, respectively, of which \$9.2 million and \$34.9 million, respectively, were allocable to the Company as a result of its pro rata interest in LLC and included in equity in earnings of joint venture.